watsonwork/watsonwork-helloworld/README.md

 A Node.js example app that sends a message to [Watson Work] (https://workspace.ibm.com).

-This program shows how to retrieve information about a Watson Work space and send a text message with a title and simple markdown formatting to the conversation in that space.
+Watson Work provides **spaces** for people to exchange using **messages** in a conversation.
+This program shows how to retrieve information about a space and send a text message with a title and simple markdown formatting to the conversation in that space.
 It also demonstrates how to authenticate as an application and obtain the OAuth token needed to make Watson Work API calls.

 Try it out
 ---